Newport Soccer Frequently Asked Questions

 Practices are held twice a week.
 There are different time slots for each practice day, usually starting somewhere between 4:00 to 6:00.
 Coaches will be assigned practice days and times after all of the teams have been formed.
 It is not possible to assign your child to a team that has your choice of practice days or times.

 The fields are located throughout South Bellevue.
 Most of the fields are dirt and are located at the schools within our boundaries.
-We also use the grass field at Newport Hills Park.
+We also use Newport Hills Park for our select program.